HoneycombHive/HoneycombHive.github.io/README.md

 # Honeycomb

-We want to be a self-enabled, independent community of creatives.
+We aim to be a self-enabled, independent community of creatives.

 ---